SSWConsulting/SSW.Rules.Content/rules/use-code-migrations/rule.md

 ## Executing Entity Framework Code First Migrations

 Once you have some migration, you'll then need to decide when these get run.
 Naively, developers will often run migrations during program start-up, but this is not recommended.
 Doing so can cause issues in a web farm environment, as well as cause unnecessary delays during start-up.

-::: bad

 ```csharp
 var dbContext = scope.ServiceProvider.GetRequiredService<EagleEyeDbContext>();
 await dbContext.Database.MigrateAsync();
 ```
+::: bad

-Figure: Running migrations manually during startup in `program.cs`
+Figure: Bad example - Running migrations manually during startup in `program.cs`
 :::

 ### Entity Framework Migration Bundles

 A place to run migrations is during your CICD deployment pipeline.

-::: good

 ```bash
 dotnet ef migrations bundle --self-contained --force
 .\efbundle.exe --connection {$ENVVARWITHCONNECTION}
 ```
+::: good

-Figure: Creating and executing a migration bundle during a CICD pipeline
+Figure: Good example - Creating and executing a migration bundle during a CICD pipeline
 :::

 ::: info
-if an `appsettings.json` file can be found the connection string can be automatically picked up.
+If an `appsettings.json` file can be found the connection string can be automatically picked up.
 :::